ipugh/JQuery-datalist/readme.md

-# A JQuery Implementation of the HTML datalist tag
+# A JQuery Implementation of the HTML datalist element

 ## Usage
 The JQuery implementation of the datalist tag is used by